The Dark Side of Seed Oils: Understanding the Risks

 The increase in the consumption of seed oils in the contemporary British diet

 You would be astonished to learn just how much the use of seed oil has skyrocketed in our diets today!
-This trend didn’t happen overnight but is rather a result of changing dietary trends and in processing over the last century.
+This trend didn’t happen overnight but is rather a result of changing dietary trends and innovations in food processing over the last century.

 The history of seed oil is indeed fascinating; it’s a tale marked by industrial growth, marketing strategies, and shifting consumer preferences.

-While our ancestors primarily used animal fats for cooking and baking, with vegetable oils being largely uncommon, modern has made it possible to extract oil from an array of seeds like never before.
+While our ancestors primarily used animal fats for cooking and baking, with vegetable oils being largely uncommon, modern technology has made it possible to extract oil from an array of seeds like never before.

 Incorporating these oils into our meals seemed like a great idea at first – they were affordable, versatile, and promoted as a healthier alternative to traditional fats.